jmillxyz/Win32-OpenSSH-wiki/Install-Win32-OpenSSH.md

      * If you do see 22 occupied, [#610](https://github.com/PowerShell/Win32-OpenSSH/issues/610) has workarounds to deal with port conflict.
 * Install sshd and ssh-agent services.
      * `powershell -executionpolicy bypass -file install-sshd.ps1`
 * Setup SSH host keys (This will generate all the 'host' keys that sshd expects when its starts.
-The 'host' keys only have current user as owner and full control by default starting from build v0.0.13.0.)
+The 'host' keys have current user as file owner and granted full control access starting from build v0.0.13.0.)
      * `.\ssh-keygen.exe -A`
 * (Required starting build v0.0.13.0. ) Grant "NT service\sshd" read access the host private key files:
      ```